joakimk/testbot/README.markdown

 You can also contribute by adding to the [wiki](http://github.com/joakimk/testbot/wiki).

-Adding support for more test frameworks
+Adding support for more test frameworks (and programming languages? ;)
 ----

 Add a **lib/adapters/framework_name_adapter.rb** file, update **lib/adapters/adapter.rb** and this readme.